DisAP332/Library/README.md

 - uses hashmap to store data
 - deletion and addition of data in Library
 - uses hashmap in order to prevent duplicate books
+- added read or not method to change read status